-Our commercial strategy is to pursue the application of our Simoa technology to the life science research, diagnostics and precision health screening markets.
+Our commercial strategy is to pursue the application of our Simoa technology to the life science research/drug trial, diagnostics and precision health screening markets.

-Life Science Research
+Life Science Research/Drug Trial Markets

-Our initial target market is the large and growing life science research market.
-We believe our Simoa platforms are well-positioned to capture a significant share of this market because of superior sensitivity, automated workflow capabilities, multiplexing and the ability to work with a broader range of sample types.
+Our initial target market is the large and growing life science research and drug trial markets, which we sometimes refer to collectively as the translational market.
+We have chosen these markets to target initially because of the reduced regulatory and reimbursement risk.
+We believe our Simoa platforms are well-positioned to capture a significant share of these markets because of superior sensitivity, automated workflow capabilities, multiplexing and the ability to work with a broader range of sample types.